karosi12/valiu/README.md

 # Valiu backend challenge

-A microservice that takes screenshots of a website given its URL and returns the image’s URL.
+A microservice that takes screenshot of a website given its URL and returns the image’s URL.

 # Technologies Used